randyajackson/Conves-Hull-Exercise/README.md

 # Convex-Hull-Exercise
-Implementation of Graham's Scan algorithm
+Implementation of Graham's Scan algorithm.
-Determines the convex hull of a user-defined set of points Used JSXGraph library for visual display of graph and tracking of points
+It determines the convex hull of a user-defined set of points.
+Used JSXGraph library for visual display of graph and tracking of points.

 More info about Graham's Scan algorithm can be found hereL https://en.wikipedia.org/wiki/Graham_scan